arathivariar/book-nook-api/README.md

 Forking creates a copy of the project on GitHub.
 Follow these steps to fork this repository:

-1. Log in to your GitHub account and navigate to Wissen-API repository.
+1. Log in to your GitHub account and navigate to [Book Nook API](https://github.com/arathivariar/book-nook-api) repository.
 2. Click the Fork button on the top right of the repository.
 3. You can now open the forked copy of this project as your own repository.
 4. Follow the above steps to work on the project.